JitinKrishnaMadineni/Drawing-circles-on-an-applet-using-Graphics-class/README.md

 # Drawing-circles-on-an-applet-using-Graphics-class
-This program uses Graphics class to draw circles
+This program uses Graphics class to draw circles on an applet.